okhaimie-dev/pharaoh/apps/docs/src/app/docs/how-to-contribute/page.md

 When you're ready to start coding, create a new branch on your cloned repo.
 It's important to use a separate branch for each issue you're working on.
 This keeps your changes separate in case you want to submit more than one contribution.

 Please use meaningful names for your branches.
-For example, if you're working on an issue with the dao contract, you might name your branch `fix-contract-bug`.
+For example, if you're working on an issue with the dao contract, you might name your branch `fix-dao-bug`.

 As you're making changes, make sure you follow the coding conventions used throughout the Pharaoh project.
 Consistent code style makes it easier for others to read and understand your code.